 Technology is an integral part of our daily lives.
-From smart phones, to electronic tablets, these devices are becoming items that many cannot function without.
-In addition, the internet is changing the way education is delivered.
-Lake Technical College is ensuring that our students are able to compete in this technology driven world.
+From smart phones to electronic tablets, these devices are becoming items that many cannot function without.
+In addition, the Internet is changing the way education is delivered.
+Lake Technical College strives to ensure that our students are able to compete in this technology driven world.
 With this in mind, it is recommended that students have an online presence and access to the internet.
-We understand that not everyone may have access to a computer, but we want to make our campus computer labs available to those without this access.
-Please let your instructor know if you have a need to use our campus computer labs and scheduling information will be provided to you.

 It is also important that students have an email address that they check on a regular basis.
 A lot of information may come to you through your email, so it is important that you check it regularly.
 If you do not have an email address, there are numerous services that provide FREE email addresses.
-Please make sure your instructor(s) have a current, working email address for you.
-See your instructor for more information.
+Please make sure your faculty have a current, working email address for you.
+See your faculty for more information.